napari/island-dispatch/source/blog/napari-xarray.md

 </div>
 ```

 [Xarray](https://xarray.dev/) is a powerful multidimensional array library with deep support for labelled axes and managing metadata.
-If napari could utilize Xarray objects' metadata, then this integration would provide a solution to all of these pain points.
+If napari could understand Xarray objects' metadata, then this integration would provide a solution to all of these pain points.

 To get a sense of the benefits Xarray provides, read the [Accelerating Biological Analysis with Xarray](https://xarray.dev/blog/xarray-biology) blog post and look at the rich repr of an `Xarray.DataArray` for an image stack: